Deconvolution Kernel Fit Program

 The top solid line is the Sc factor times the in air off center ratio.
 The two dotted lines are x and y profile after deconvolution of the input image file.
 The bottom solid lines are the x and y profile through the original image for the field size.
 Shown below is a 10x10 cm field size with 30 cm thick phantom in the beam:

 As the thickness gets larger and the field size gets larger, the computed profile will deviate considerably from the Sc factor times the in air off axis factor as shown below.
 This is presently a limitation on the method as we are assuming that the scatter is a constant across the EPID.
-This will be addressed in future improvements.
 This is not a serious limitation for small modulated fields.
+The EPID is energy sensitive and over responds to scatter radiation.
+This effect distorts the profile measured with the EPID, making the profile more rounded than it really is.

 The report is at the end of the kernel file, and will show the Sc factor that is computed for each field size after the deconvolution of the field image with the fitted kernel, and compared to the intended Sc factor, for each thickness.
 An example of the report at the end of the kernel file is shown below: